goodahead/ventor-merp/ventor_base/README.rst

 * Added the setting 'Save transfer after exit' to the Internal Transfers menu
 * Added the setting 'Allow creating new packages' to menus Instant Inventory, Batch Picking, Cluster Picking, Internal Transfers, and all Operation Types
 * Added the ability to move pallets
+* Added the setting 'Adding the quantity (GLOBAL)' to the Inventory Adjustments menu
+* Added the group 'Add up or replace qty'

 15.0.1.5.0 (2022-10-10)
 ***********************